 Monteverde literally means “Green Mountain” in Spanish, so it’s pretty easy to imagine what to expect!
 Perfect views full of lush and dense vegetation with lots of wildlife living inside of it.

 When To Visit Monteverde

 Visiting Monteverde, Costa Rica, is a great idea whatever the season.
 Monteverde is a major ecotourism destination in the mountainous, lush and green region of Puntarenas.
 At an elevation of over 4,000 feet above sea level, Monteverde has a climate that’s a little different from the coastal beaches.
 However, it still has typical Costa Rican seasons.

 December through May is known as Monteverde’s sunny season, and it is easy to see why.
 In Monteverde, the weather is ideal, and lots of visitors flock to the area due to it’s unbeatable climate for outdoor adventure.
 Explore some of the top things to do in Monteverde Costa Rica during each month of the sunny season.

 - Visit Monteverde in May

-December through May is known as Costa Rica’s green or rainy season.
+June through November is known as Monteverde’s green or rainy season.
 Traveling during the rainy season can be a wonderful experience because all of the forests are luscious and green.
 And while during particularly rainy days some of the trails may closed for hiking, the rain usually never lasts very long.
 Canopy tours, museums, and other attractions are open year round.
 Additionally, the destination will be less crowded and inexpensive during this part of the year.
 Explore some of the top things to do in Monteverde Costa Rica during each month of the green season.